 \section{Introduction}

 At the present time the problem of discretization of the integrable differential equations is actively studied.
-In the literature one can find various approaches and techniques used to solve this problem including the B\"{a}cklund transform, the Hamiltonian structure, symmetries, Lax pair, finite gap integration (see \cite{Ragnisco}-\cite{Adler}).
-In \cite{Discretization} we considered the discretization of the Liouville type partial differential equations preserving the structure of one of the integrals, and we constructed the semi-discrete analogues for some equations found by E. Goursat \cite{Goursat}.
-However, semi-discrete analogues were not found for nonautonomous differential equations.
-Moreover, in \cite{Discretization} we did not study the continuum limit equations of the chains obtained by the discretization.
+In the literature one can find various approaches and techniques used to solve this problem including the B\"{a}cklund transformation, the Hamiltonian structure, symmetries, Lax pair, finite gap integration (see \cite{Ragnisco}-\cite{Adler}).
+In our previous work \cite{Discretization} we considered the discretization of the Liouville type partial differential equations preserving the structure of one of the integrals, and we constructed the semi-discrete analogues for some equations found by E. Goursat \cite{Goursat}.
+However, semi-discrete analogues were not found there for nonautonomous differential equations.
+Moreover, in \cite{Discretization} we did not evaluate the continuum limit equations of the chains obtained by the discretization.

-In the present paper we improved our discretization method preserving integrability and applied it to nonautonomous cases as well.
+In the present paper we applied the discretization via integrals procedure to nonautonomous cases as well.
 We also discuss continuum limit equations for some particular semi-discrete analogues obtained via the discretization.
-It is rather surprising that discretization of a given Liouville type PDE found by some formal manipulations after evaluation of the continuum limit for vanishing of the grid parameter $\varepsilon$ arrives at just the same PDE.
+It is verified that discretization of a given Liouville type PDE found by some formal manipulations after evaluation of the continuum limit for vanishing of the grid parameter $\varepsilon$ arrives at just the same PDE.

-One can see that autonomous hyperbolic equations of Liouville type $u_{xy}=f(u, u_x, u_y)$ found by E. Goursat in \cite{Goursat} have nontrivial autonomous integrals of minimal orders.
-In the recent paper \cite{Yamilov} the authors presented a class of discrete autonomous equations possessing both nontrivial integrals of minimal orders depending on independent discrete variables.
-The existence of such examples, showing that the class of discrete equations has more complicated structure, stimulated our interest to the discretization problem.